 - Cosmetic Award: When the game "Chook Lotto" was brought back for the 2009 reunion, changes in Australian gaming laws meant that the Nine Network had to get a lottery license to actually host the game as planned.
 The production team didn't have time to do this, so they reached a compromise, called the game "Fake Chook Lotto", and offered no prizes whatsoever, other than the glory of winning.
 They still got thousands of entries.

-- Credits Medley: The last episode of the 2010 series (and presumably the last episode ever) featured one of these.
-In a tribute to the closing of the Nine Network's GTV 9 studio, the closing number of the show featured a medley of the signature themes of two of Australia's best-loved chat-show hosts: Graham Kennedy ("Gee, But You're Swell") and Don Lane ("You Make it so Easy").
+- Credits Medley: The last episode of the original 1971-1989 series, and the 2010 revival each featured one of these.
+In the latter's case, as a tribute to the closing of the Nine Network's GTV 9 studio, the closing number of the show featured a medley of the signature themes of two of Australia's best-loved chat-show hosts: Graham Kennedy ("Gee, But You're Swell") and Don Lane ("You Make it so Easy").

 - Game Show: And HOW!
 Some have described "HHIS" as a prime-time game show with occasional comedy and music elements thrown in.
 Here are just a few of the games played over the years:

-- Chook Lotto - A parody of the Aussie national lottery draw, the game was a lottery featuring a big bingo cage.
+- Chook Lotto - A parody of the Australian national lottery draw (known as "Tattslotto", hence the name), the game was a lottery featuring a big bingo cage.
 But instead of ping-pong balls, they used numbered frozen chickens or "chooks".
 Remembered because the original cage was rather flimsily built, and kept breaking.

 - Red Faces - Talent Show segment based around The Gong Show.
-Famous for a notorious act that appeared in blackface in during the 2009 reunion specials.
-3 or occasionally 4 acts, would perform for the judges (pretty much always made up of Red Symonds, and 2 other guests, one of whom was usually a musician, who performed earlier in the show.)
-They would perform their act, until they got gonged by Symonds, at which point they would be judged by the panel, with Symonds almost always giving them a low score (5 or lower), and some snarky commentary on the performance.
+Famous for a notorious act that appeared in blackface in the second of the 2009 reunion specials.
+Three (or occasionally four) acts would perform for the judges (usually made up of Red Symons and 2 other guests, one of whom was usually a musician who performed earlier in the show).
+They would perform their act until they got gonged by Symons, at which point they would be judged by the panel, with Symons almost always giving them a low score (5 or lower), and some snarky commentary on the performance.

 - Guest Host: Especially prevalent beginning in the mid 1990's.
 When Daryl was away or sick, they would frequently call in comedians or stars of various Channel 9 programs to come in and host.
 Guest Hosts included Lano and Woodley (yes, they hosted the show as a duo), Richard Stubbs, Peter Rowsthorn, Shane Bourne, Larry Emdur, Glenn Ridge and David Reyne.